larpchronicles/rules/chronicles-rulebook.md

 > Total Debt: 23
 > Effective SP: 295

-See [larpchronicles.com/spdebtcalculator](https://docs.google.com/spreadsheets/d/15gMsb7XrGNeszVXrXdbBHoo2zRIrJsqgvPt6i-ehjxA/edit#gid=711556602) for an interactive SP Debt calculator.
+See [larpchronicles.com/spdebtcalc](http://larpchronicles.com/spdebtcalc) for an interactive Skill Point Debt calculator.

 ## Permanent Death

 ---
 A character who is permanently dead may no longer be returned to life by any means.
-The Player of a **Permanently Dead** character may then allocate 75%, rounded up, of the accumulated SP of the **Permanently Dead** character into a new Character, or promote their secondary character to their primary status with 75%, rounded up, of the accumulated SP of the now **Permanently Dead** character.
+The player of a **Permanently Dead** character may then allocate 75%, rounded up, of the accumulated SP of the **Permanently Dead** character into a new Character, or promote their secondary character to their primary status with 75%, rounded up, of the accumulated SP of the now **Permanently Dead** character.

 If a player creates a new character.
 The secondary and tertiary characters SP will be recalculated based off the new primary character's total.